 Sagas

-Each detachment’s got its own heroic tale—complete it and unlock juicy bonuses.
+Each detachment’s got its own heroic tale, complete it and unlock juicy bonuses.
 It’s like earning in-game achievements, but with more frost axes and fewer loot boxes.

-Space Wolves Detachments
+Space Wolves Detachments in the 10th Edition Codex

 Let’s break down the key datasheets that define the army’s identity, as outlined in the codex.